Review and road test of the BMW i3

 THE I'S HAVE IT

-BMW's long-awaited electric vehicle, the i3, promised much.
-Equipped with a stronger 94Ah battery, it delivers even more effectively.
+BMW's long-awaited electric vehicle, the i3, always promised much.
+These days, with a gutsier 120Ah battery, it delivers even more.
 Jonathan Crouch reports.

 Ten Second Review of the BMW i3

-You might well be part of the 99.98 per cent of British car buying customers that chooses an internal combustion engine over an electric motor.
-Your next car and the next one after that will probably be powered by fossil fuels.
-Even if that is the case, have a look at what the BMW i3 now offers, especially in this improved 94Ah form with its longer 195-mile operating range.
+Of course, you might well be part of the 99% of British car buying customers that chooses an internal combustion engine over an electric motor.
+Your next car and maybe the next one after that will probably be powered by fossil fuels.
+Even if that is the case, have a look at what the BMW i3 now offers, especially in this improved 120Ah form with its long 190-mile (WLTP) all-electric operating range.
 It's building a case for electric vehicles that is becoming ever more convincing.

 This translates to a car that's certainly not slow off the mark.
-It'll get from standstill to 37mph in 3.8sec and to 62mph in 7.3sec, so any Toyota GT-86 sportscar drivers will have a very hard time keeping pace with the i3.
-The top speed is limited to 93mph.
+The standard model will get from standstill to 37mph in 3.8sec and to 62mph in 7.3sec (or 6.9s for the i3s).
+Either way, any hot hatch driver would have a very hard time keeping pace with an i3.
+The top speed is limited to 93mph in the standard model or 99mph in the i3s.
 Extremely direct steering, a low centre of gravity, a clever DSC stability control system and lightweight body structures add up to very focused driving characteristics.
 BMW has engineered in a little body roll, largely to clue drivers in to where the limits of those narrow tyres are, but this remains a car you can enjoy hustling along.
-Go for the 'Range Extender' version, as many customers do, and a tiny 650cc two-cylinder petrol engine cuts in once the battery power is spent.

 Design and Build